 - Prices on domestic flights generally tend to rise rather than fluctuate.
 For this reason, book your domestic flights as soon as possible.

-- If you travel with Hawaiian Airlines, you can benefit from a discount on your checked luggage if you consider subscribing to the airline's frequent flyer card before your departure.
-The card is free.
+- If you choose to travel with Hawaiian Airlines, you will be able to benefit from a discount on your checked bags if you subscribe to the company's Hawaiian Miles program before check-in.

 On the accommodations side, expect relatively high prices compared to the rest of the USA.
 Prices vary widely depending on the type of accommodation and comfort desired.
 The more unusual your hosting is, the higher the potential price will be.